catsystems/cats-embedded/README.md

 * GNSS logging and transmission to the ground station
 * Accelerometric liftoff detection
 * Fully open source
-* Configuration is one over our application, no need to work with a CLI
+* Configuration is done over our application, no need to work with a CLI

 ## Important Links
 * [Website](https://www.catsystems.io)